UbuntuJackson/Tuxtale/README.md

 ## Want to contribute?
 Contributions are always open and greatly appreciated!
 Make sure you read the [coding style guidelines](/doc/CODING_STYLE.md) for this repository and you're ready to go!

+It might be easier to contribute to game if you join our [Discord server](https://discord.gg/TxCGGNqgzm ). so you can discuss your game changes with the Repository owners easier.